C6WX/Group-7-2/README.md

 <iframe width="600" height="600" src="https://blueprintue.com/render/lgaj23xz/" scrolling="no" allowfullscreen></iframe>
 *Figure 4.
 Moves the box based on the direction the player is moving and the box's movement speed.*
 <br>
-The box can be pushed and pulled by pressing E when the player enters it's collision box.
-Once E is pressed, the player's movement speed is reduced and the box started to match the players movements until E is pressed again.
-To create this script, I used a Youtube tutorial (Push and Pull Objects System on UE5 - Tutorial, 2023).
-The tutorial was very helpful but after I followed a long with it, there was lots of problems with the script which I discovered most within the playtest.
+The box can be pushed and pulled by pressing E when the player enters its collision box.
+Once E is pressed, the player's movement speed is reduced and the box starts to match the player's movements until E is pressed again.
+To create this script, I used a YouTube tutorial (Push and Pull Objects System on UE5 - Tutorial, 2023).
+The tutorial was very helpful but after I followed along with it, there were lots of problems with the script which I discovered most within the playtest.
 Something that also didn't help was the fact that the content creator was working on their own project whilst making the tutorial, making it even more confusing to follow.
 <br>
-After creating the box blueprint, I hosted a playtest for the game and found out that people found the box to be very unfinished as it moved faster then the player, wouldn't move in the right direction or the player would get stuck moving slow as the box would cause them to leave the collision and then they wouldn't be able to re-enter the box to reset the movement speed.
+After creating the box blueprint, I hosted a playtest for the game and found out that people found the box to be very unfinished as it moved faster than the player, wouldn't move in the right direction or the player would get stuck moving slowly as the box would cause them to leave the collision and then they wouldn't be able to re-enter the box to reset the movement speed.
 <br>
-To fix these errors, I updated the box movement speed variable which allowed the box to move the same speed as the player and also made the boxes move the correct direction.
-However the box seemed to stop copying the player's movement when they tried to push it.
+To fix these errors, I updated the box movement speed variable which allowed the box to move at the same speed as the player and also made the boxes move in the correct direction.
+However, the box seemed to stop copying the player's movement when they tried to push it.
 <br>
 I decided to try a tutorial that was meant to pull objects towards the player when they got close so that there was still a form of pulling blocks in the game (Pull Actors Towards Target Tutorial | Unreal Engine, 2023).
 After following the video, which was very simple and easy to follow, the box wouldn't move as intended.
-I tried editing the script to try get it to work but to no avail.
+I tried editing the script to try to get it to work but to no avail.
 <br>
 As this error was discovered later into the project and there was still more to do, I chose to disable the box script for the submission and leave the box pushing to the Unreal Engine physics.
 <br>
 <br>
 After the box, I created the candle safe zones and the darkness meter.
-The candles are used in the game to reduce the player's darkness levels and keep them safe temporarily and the darkness meter is used to track the players darkness value, the meter goes from 0 to 1 and when it reaches 1, the player dies and the scene restarts.
+The candles are used in the game to reduce the player's darkness levels and keep them safe temporarily and the darkness meter is used to track the player's darkness value, the meter goes from 0 to 1 and when it reaches 1, the player dies and the scene restarts.
 <br>
 <iframe width="600" height="600" src="https://blueprintue.com/render/fwjamk0-/" scrolling="no" allowfullscreen></iframe>
 *Figure 5.
 Candle blueprint that sets the candle to be visable and play audio when the player collides with it and then gets a random value that is used as a countdown to when the candle deactivates.
 When the candle deactivates, based on the amount of codes that the player has collected, one of two blow out noises will play to show the anger of the boogieman increasing.*